Coconut Fred's Fruit Salad Island!

 Coconut Fred's Fruit Salad Island! (or simply Coconut Fred or CFFSI) is an animated television series created by Sammy Oriti and Don Oriolo that aired for two seasons on Kids' WB from September 17, 2005, to May 27, 2006.
 The show was produced by Warner Bros.
 Animation with flash animation provided by Dong Yang Animation (which also did the intro), Studio B Productions, and Top Draw Animation.

-This show premiered on Kids' WB! alongside Johnny Test and Loonatics Unleashed.
+This show premiered on Kids' WB alongside Johnny Test and Loonatics Unleashed.

 Premise

 Coconut Fred's Fruit Salad Island! takes place on an island inhabited exclusively by fruit.
-The residents enjoy their own tropical paradise without a care in the world; they must share their peaceful utopia with the joyfully strange Coconut Fred, a whimsical, blissfully foolish coconut with the special ability to materialize anything he thinks about.
-The plot revolves around the adventures of Fred and his friends, as his boundless imagination springs to life while his friends struggle to cover up the collateral.
-Any conflict could range from getting a "fruit canal", to sailing off the island only to find themselves in a humongous storm.
+The residents enjoy their own tropical paradise without a care in the world; they must share their peaceful utopia with Coconut Fred, a whimsical, blissfully foolish coconut with the ability to materialize anything he thinks about.
+The plot revolves around the adventures of Fred and his friends, as his imagination springs to life while his friends struggle to cover up the collateral damage.